 Depending on what you need, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider in the first instance.

-PROATUR is a tourist assistance unit which provides 24-hour assistance.
-It can be contacted toll-free nationwide by dialling 1500, or email
+PROATUR is a Guatemalan government run tourist assistance unit which provides 24-hour assistance.
+You can contact it toll-free nationwide by dialling 1500, or email

 safety tips page.
-You may also follow news and recommendations on Proatur's Facebook page and follow them on Twitter.
+You can also follow news and recommendations on Proatur's Facebook page and follow them on Twitter.

 Emergency phone numbers